MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-aoag.md

-## Add and remove replica members
+## Add and remove synchronous replica members
-When your site database is hosted in an availability group, use the following procedures to add or remove replica members.
-Configuration Manager supports a single primary, and up to two secondary nodes.
+When your site database is hosted in an availability group, use the following procedures to add or remove synchronous replica members.
+For information about the type and number of replicas that are supported, see **Availability group configurations** under [Prerequisites](/sccm/core/servers/deploy/configure/sql-server-alwayson-for-a-highly-available-site-database#prerequisites) in the prepare to use availability group topic.

 To complete the following procedures, the account you use must be:
 -   A member of the **Local Administrators** group on each computer that is a member of the availability group.
 -   A **sysadmin** on each SQL Server that hosts or will host the site database.

-### To add a new replica member
+### To add a new synchronous replica member
 1. Add the new server as a secondary replica to the availability group.
 See [Add a Secondary Replica to an Availability Group (SQL Server)](/sql/database-engine/availability-groups/windows/add-a-secondary-replica-to-an-availability-group-sql-server) in the SQL Server documentation library.

 2. Stop the Configuration Manager site by running **Preinst.exe /stopsite**.
 See [Hierarchy Maintenance Tool](/sccm/core/servers/manage/hierarchy-maintenance-tool-preinst.exe).